OCR-D/spec/ocrd_tool.md

                   maximum:
                     type: number
                     description: Maximum value for number parameters, including the maximum
+                  minProperties:
+                    type: number
+                    description: Minimum number of properties of an object
+                  maxProperties:
+                    type: number
+                    description: Maximum number of properties of an object
                   exclusiveMinimum:
                     type: number
                     description: Minimum value for number parameters, excluding the minimum